What KPIs can you use to measure the performance of your supply chain?

 Combining KPIs to manage the supply chain

-The effectiveness of supply chain management depends on the ability to efficiently use logistic indicators to steer operations.
+Effective supply chain management depends on the ability to use logistics indicators effectively to steer operations.

 These indicators are clearly interconnected.
 When you act on one of them, you generate effects on the others.
 At all times, you need to place the cursor in the right place in relation to your strategic objectives, taking into account the relationships and interactions between indicators.

-This holistic approach to supply chain management optimizes operations, improves customer satisfaction, and enhances profitability.
+It’s this holistic approach to supply chain management that optimizes operations, improves customer satisfaction and boosts profitability.

-Moreover, merely tracking KPIs is insufficient.
-You must also investigate when an indicator reveals dysfunction or improvement opportunities.
-For example, if availability rates are low, what might explain this: supplier reliability, external events, poor forecasting, or the impact of a poorly timed promotion?
+Secondly, from a management point of view, tracking KPIs is not enough.
+You must also investigate when an indicator reveals malfunctions or areas for improvement.
+For example, if the availability rate is down, what are the explanations: supplier reliability, external event, bad forecast upstream, impact of a badly timed promotion, etc.?

-To identify the root causes, it’s possible to trace back through the data, assuming you have all the necessary input data and that the tools are well synchronized.
+To get to the source and identify the causes, it’s possible to trace the thread back to the data, provided you have all the input data and your tools are properly synchronized.

 Working with projection in mind